The MONDIAL Database

 - CIA

-which has been collected by Johan van der Heijden.
+- "Global Statistics", a predecessor of "GeoHive" which has been collected by Johan van der Heyden,

-- and some geographical data of the Karlsruhe TERRA database.
+- and some geographical data of the 1987 TERRA database from the University of Karlsruhe's

-The generation of the MONDIAL database is a case study for information
+The generation of the MONDIAL database in 1998 served as a case study for information

-- The data extraction and integration process using the F-Logic system
+- The original data extraction and integration process using the F-Logic system

 FLORID is described here.